EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 enforces foreign keys through the use of triggers, and because data integrity is very important to Postgres, one must be a superuser to perform such an action and bypass the foreign keys.
-(A superuser is a Postgres role that has "do anything" privileges).
+(A superuser is a Postgres role that has “do anything” privileges).
-We'll look at an example of this in action, and then discuss solutions and workarounds.
+We’ll look at an example of this in action, and then discuss solutions and workarounds.

 Note that if you are not a superuser *and* you are not the owner of the